For the twelfth day in a row, the cicadas were deafening.

 They were very interesting, in a purely scientific sense.
 Having little else to occupy his mind with while Mycroft was at work, the man once known as Sherlock Holmes had turned his formidable intellect toward the study of insects.
 There were certainly plenty on hand here.
 He was spending his second Australian summer collecting specimens of the shrieking cicadas that congregated in the trees along the fence line of the house.

-The colonials did, to do them credit, have some interesting names for these creatures: Black Friday, Dark Sage, Forest Demon, Whisky Drinker, Yellow Monday.
+Australians did, to do them credit, have some interesting names for these creatures: Black Friday, Dark Sage, Forest Demon, Whisky Drinker, Yellow Monday.
 The cicadas spent most of their lives underground, dormant.
 And then, at the very last, they broke forth from the earth and from their dull brown pupae shells.
 The males climbed into the trees and screamed for a mate.
 The females responded.
 Birth.
 Sex.
 Death.
-Sherlock had never understood Mycroft's profound opinion that they were "quite insignificant."
+Sherlock had never understood Mycroft's opinion that they were "quite insignificant."

 Still, they weren't the brightest of creatures in the animal kingdom, and ridiculously easy to catch, provided you knew how to climb a tree and didn't mind the occasional bite.
 The chirping turquoise cicada that Sherlock now brought into the house, cradled gently in his cupped hands, was a new find.
 This one they called Blue Moon.
 Sherlock placed it in its terrarium and watched it flutter about in confusion for a few seconds, before it found footing on a small branch that he'd placed in there for it.